HarryEMartland/presentations/dashboards-as-code/PITCHME.md

 Note:
 - First need to init which creates a config file more on that next
-- Setting config saves in config file which can be committed in or stored on CI server as a secret
 - Has the notion of contexts or environments for config

 ---